-The detailed discussions and interpretations of the Co-O geology and mineralisation were initially reported on 14 August 2012 and are also contained, with plans and sections, in the 2012, 2013, 2014, 2015, 2016, 2017, 2018, 2019, 2020 and 2021 Annual Reports.
+The detailed discussions and interpretations of the Co-O geology and mineralisation were initially reported on 14 August 2012 and are also contained, with plans and sections, in each of the 2012 - 2022 Annual Reports.

-During the past year, the Company has continued its resource drilling campaign with an intensive review of the Great Hamish Vein ("GHV") and Jereme Vein ("JV"), with particular attention to the identification of structures and vein textures and their relationships with mineralisation and gold grades in the eastern extension and down dip.
+During the past year, the Company has continued its resource drilling campaign with an intensive review of the Great Hamish Vein ("GHV") and Jereme Vein ("JV"), with particular attention given to the identification of structures and vein textures and their relationships with mineralisation and gold grades in both the eastern extension and down dip.